|

 Soldat performances.

-YOUTUBE of the Bridge CD (octet scoring)
+YOUTUBE of the Bridge recording (octet scoring)

 ORCHESTRA VERSION